Flexible Interactive Workbooks in Excel

 About the Project

 The project is split into two main sections.
-The first is aimed at creating classroom ready resources that are flexible and interactive.
-It is hoped that each workbook will have a number of uses over a range of ages and abilities and that they can enhance the learning of students in the classroom.
+The first is aimed at creating classroom-ready resources that are flexible and interactive.
+It is hoped that each workbook will have a number of uses across a range of ages and abilities and that they can enhance the learning experience of students in the classroom.

 The second section is aimed at empowering teachers to create their own interactive resources using Excel.
-This will be done through training, an Excel toolbox and interactive tutorial
+This will be done through training, an Excel toolbox, and an interactive tutorial.

 About Gatsby Teacher Fellowships

-The Gatsby Foundation, through Gatsby Technical Education Projects offer up to twelve Fellowships each year.
-Fellows are awarded funding to carry out an inovative project in Mathematics, Technology or Science.
-The programme was established in 1998 and since then a wide range of projects have been completed in these areas.
+The Gatsby Foundation, through Gatsby Technical Education Projects, offers up to twelve Fellowships each year.
+Fellows are awarded funding to carry out innovative projects in Mathematics, Technology, or Science.
+The programme was established in 1998, and since then, a wide range of projects have been completed in these areas.
 Follow this link to find out more about the programme and view past projects.

 Using These Materials